 Smell or chemical sensitivities

-New or persistent infections – viral, bacterial, and fungal (candida)
+New or persistent infections – viral, bacterial, and/or fungal (candida)

 Throat clearing, cough, difficult swallowing, choking feeling

 Hypo/hyper thyroid symptoms

 Common autoimmune symptoms or diagnoses: rheumatoid arthritis, lupus, Sjörgen’s syndrome, Raynaud’s syndrome, Graves disease, Hashimoto’s thyroiditis, scleroderma, multiple sclerosis, ulcerative colitis, and Crohn’s disease.

 - Neurological (cognitive dysfunction)

 - Immune (viral, fungal, bacterial infections, and formation autoantibodies)